rh569/advent-of-code-2024/README.md

 Think I may have over-complicated part 1 here.
 Ended up making a map of all the rules such that any page could be compared to any other to check if a rule was being broken.
 Part 2 was nice once I'd checked the Array docs for how to write a sort comparator.

 The confusion of having things being before or after other things whilst doing nested looping in different directions hurt my brain.
 I miss the regex puzzle...

+#### 6 - Guard Gallivant

+This took me far too long trying to implement an aproach that 'jumped' from obstacle to obstacle in part 1 and then having to write the straightforward stepping logic for part 2 regardless.

+Part 2 runs very slowly (~15 seconds), which could be hugely improved by storing the grid state from just before each loop is detected so as not to re-walk the path 5000+ times.